peterhoward42/qt-layout-gen/docs/reference_manual-2.md

 All is not lost however - see the later section about *Incomplete Hierarchies* below.

-## More on Accessing the Items Created
-You saw earler how you access the items created like this:

-    the_button = layouts.at('right_btn')

-But your names do **not** have to be unique (which would be a nuisance).
-Each item is stored as a path like this:

-    my_page.layout.right_btn

-And your search string specifies what the path ends with.
-So if you had both these paths:

-    my_page.layout.top.btn1
-    my_page.layout.bottom.btn1

-You could find the second one with:

-    layouts.at('top.btn1')

-Or for that matter if you had a very long name like this:

-    my_page.layout.extraordinarly_and_frankly_bizarre_name

-You could find it with:

-    layouts.at('arre_name')

 ## Using Objects you Instantiated Externally
 The builder can incorporate objects you have instantiated somewhere else in your code into the layout hierarchies it makes.
 This is useful for objects with